wp-plugins/miniorange-wp-ldap-login/readme.txt

 = From your WordPress dashboard =
 1. Visit `Plugins > Add New`
-2. Search for `miniOrange LDAP Login`.
-Find and Install `miniOrange LDAP Login`
+2. Search for `LDAP AD Login for Cloud`.
+Find and Install `LDAP/AD Login for Cloud`
 3. Activate the plugin from your Plugins page

 = From WordPress.org =
-1. Download miniOrange LDAP Login.
+1. Download LDAP/AD Login for Cloud.
 2. Unzip and upload the `miniorange-wp-ldap-login` directory to your `/wp-content/plugins/` directory.
-3. Activate miniOrange LDAP Login from your Plugins page.
+3. Activate LDAP/AD Login for Cloud from your Plugins page.

 = Once Activated =
 1. Upload `miniorange-wp-ldap-login.zip` to the `/wp-content/plugins/` directory.